dr107/address_search/Readme.md

 * **Input expectations** – CSV must provide `Company Name` and `Full Address`.
 Missing addresses log a warning and produce empty rows.
 Optional categories guidance (via `--categories-file`) is stored in the `category_suggestions` column so cache hits remain accurate when you change the hints.
 * **Ollama integration** – All inference is local.
 The single-shot path hits `/api/generate`; the agent path uses `/api/chat`.
 If `/api/chat` returns 400 (current behavior on M1 llama3), the system logs the issue and reruns the request in single-shot mode.
-* **Evidence handling** – When web research is enabled, the pipeline now: (a) asks the planner for targeted queries, (b) executes DuckDuckGo searches **in parallel** when multiple queries are generated, (c) fetches candidate pages concurrently, (d) summarizes the harvested docs into a short rationale, and (e) feeds both the summary and raw evidence into the classifier/agent prompts.
+* **Evidence handling** – When web research is enabled, the pipeline now: (a) asks the planner for targeted queries, (b) executes Exa searches **in parallel** when multiple queries are generated, (c) fetches candidate pages concurrently via Exa, (d) summarizes the harvested docs into a short rationale, (e) feeds both the summary and raw evidence into the classifier/agent prompts, and (f) automatically performs a deeper follow-up search if the first pass leaves the classification inconclusive (with configurable expanded limits).
 * **Row-level cache** – If the destination CSV already exists, its rows are keyed by `(Company Name, Full Address)` and reused automatically so reruns can pick up where they left off.
 Pass `--ignore-cache` to recompute from scratch.
 * **JSON robustness** – `_parse_model_response` now attempts to salvage JSON even if the model wraps it with narration (it scans the response for the first `{...}` block).
 If no valid JSON is found, `notes` explains the failure and the raw output is preserved for debugging.
 * **Logging** – Rich INFO/DEBUG logs track client initialization, row processing, agent loop iterations, search queries, and JSON parsing issues.
 Use `--log-level DEBUG` whenever you want to inspect the raw evidence flow.
-* **Dependencies** – `requests` and `beautifulsoup4` are required (see `requirements.txt`).
+* **Dependencies** – `requests` and `exa-py` are required (see `requirements.txt`).
 The `.venv` you created already has them installed.

 Known Limitations / Future Work
 -------------------------------

 1. **Agentic loop compatibility** – The current M1 llama3 build in Ollama does not support `/api/chat`, so the agent is effectively disabled (falls back every time).
 On your main RTX box with newer Llama4/Deepseek builds, the loop should work; if not, tweak `--agentic-model-hints` or upgrade Ollama.
-2. **Search quality** – DuckDuckGo via MCP is functional but simplistic.
-Consider swapping in a richer search API (Brave Search, Bing, SerpAPI) once you’re ready for Stage 2/3 work.
-The `DuckDuckGoAPIClient` interface makes this a drop-in change.
+2. **Search quality / rate limits** – Exa yields strong results but enforces throughput caps.
+Monitor usage and tune `--exa-results`/`--max-documents` if you hit throttling.
+The `ExaSearchClient` wrapper keeps the integration localized should you need to swap providers later.
 3. **Evidence aggregation** – Currently we just slice the page text.
 Future steps include smarter HTML cleaning, source ranking, and capturing explicit citations/URLs in the final CSV.
 4. **JSON schema enforcement** – We still ask the model for a simple object.
 Eventually we’ll want a stricter schema (site_type enum, confidence enum, array of sources) plus validation.
 5. **Scalability** – No batching, retry, or long-run resilience yet (e.g., rate limiting, smarter cache invalidation).
 Before running all 800 rows, add checkpoints and maybe a resume mechanism.
 Parallel web fetches improve latency, but there’s still no backoff logic if many sites block requests.